 As mentioned, there are several factors that contribute to the ease of carrying out business in Singapore.

-1. Robust economy and no currency control
+1. A robust economy and no currency control

 Singapore not only has a successful free-market economy but it also relies primarily on finance, trade, and manufacturing for growth.
 75% of the country’s GDP comes from the services sector and it employs about 80% of the eligible workforce.
 Singapore has a low unemployment rate and low inflation.
-Moreover, it holds no public debt externally; indeed, currently it has a surplus.
+Moreover, it holds no public debt externally; indeed, currently, it has a surplus.
 The government carries out judicious foreign investments and provides subsidies on housing, transport, education, and health to its people.
 All these factors point toward a robust and stable economy.

 Additionally, foreigners are allowed to own 100% of the stock in a company incorporated in Singapore without having any local shareholders or partners.
 There is also no limitation on profit repatriation and foreign currency can be brought into or taken out of the country without restrictions.
 This is one factor that makes Singapore especially attractive to large companies, who may face enormous taxes moving money otherwise.